ClaudiaBrauer/A-very-short-introduction-to-R/README.md

 [**3.
 Writing your own R scripts**](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/blob/master/documents/Writing_your_own_R_scripts.pdf)

-After learning the basics, you have to gain experience in constructing R scripts.
+After learning the basics, you have to gain experience in building R scripts.
 In this document you learn to set up a script step by step.
 The examples are from hydrology, but the exercises are useful for everyone.
-If you want to do these exercises, send me an email and I will send you the data.
+If you want to do these exercises, drop me an email and I will send you the data.

 [**4.
 Portable versions of R and RStudio**](https://github.com/ClaudiaBrauer/A-very-short-introduction-to-R/blob/master/documents/Portable_versions_of_R_and_RStudio.pdf)